 Bird and anuran data in Great Lakes coastal wetlands by lake (Table 7) shows that wetlands on most lakes averaged around 25 bird species, with Lake Ontario coastal wetlands averaging the fewest species.
-The greatest number of bird species at a wetland occurred on Lake Michigan, with Lake Huron a close second, followed by Erie and Superior.
-Lake Ontario had the fewest maximum species at a wetland.
-These data include the benchmark sites, many of which are in need of restoration, so the minimum number of species is quite low (as few as a single species) for some of these wetlands.
+The greatest number of bird species at a wetland occurred on Lake Huron, with Lake Michigan a close second, followed by Erie and Superior.
+These data include the benchmark sites, many of which are in need of restoration, so the minimum number of species is quite low for some of these wetlands.